The Rundown

 “Pinnacle Systems Tray For Dog Crate is a water-resistant and rust-resistant tray that comes with a lifetime guarantee.
 This is the perfect pan if your pup is a chewer.”

-“K&H Odour Control Crate Pad fits any crate easily with non-slip bottom for extra safety.
+“K&H Odour Control Dog Crate Pad fits any crate easily with non-slip bottom for extra safety.
 The foam core is infused with charcoal to help neutralize the smell.”

-Every dog parent should have a dog crate.
-They’re useful for training, travel, and simply giving your pooch a space in the home to call his own.
+Dog crates are useful for training, travel, and simply giving your pooch a space in the home to call his own.

 If you’ve used a crate before, you’ll be well aware of all the little things you need to consider.
 Size, material, and aesthetics of the crate are all important factors.